 Turner’s work in turn would become an inspiration for the late nineteenth century ‘modern’ art movement now known as Impressionism.

-The works by Joseph Mallord William Turner had both a first and long lasting impression on two French artists Claude Monet (1840 – 1926) and Camille Pissaro (1830 – 1903) who went together to London in 1870.
+The works by Joseph Mallord William Turner had both a first and long lasting impression on two French artists.

 For them that moment in time spent viewing Turner’s works would become pivotal.
 Pisarro had already established a comprehensive relation of light to the sky and the ground in his early works in France and Monet had decided he wanted to spend his life ‘expressing his own instinctive way of seeing the most subtle nuances of colour, atmosphere and light in landscape’.
 And so they both went back home and expanded the communication.

-Encountering a work by Turner one on one is a very powerful experience.
+Encountering a work by Turner one on one is a very powerful experience for everyone.
 He was a revolutionary image-maker of his day.
-Ambitious early works combine with mid-career a painting such as The fall of an avalanche in the Grisons 1810, which displays great drama and pathos.

 Turner was one of the first artists in Britain to use synthetic colours as they gradually became available, with chromium yellow becoming his favourite.